lmigueldf/ofs-core-leaf/README.md

 ## OneFlagStudio - DevKit Wrapper
 #### HTML5 JavaScript games devkit.
 Simple, no AI, non-opinionated flow.
-Your code your rules!
+Your code, your rules!

 This project was developed with focus on native front developers.
 It strives to be a quick way for developers of any stage to quickly jump start a PWA project without fuzz.